 The searches of advertised roles provide only a brief snapshot and are vulnerable to random variation.
 Ideally, results would be measured over a longer time period.
 Such research could be combined with the creation and maintenance of a job board that focuses specifically on animal advocacy roles.
 Otherwise, the spot-check of advertised opportunities could be repeated at later time points.

 Animal-free food technology companies and the impact investing groups that support them are important parts of the farmed animal movement and the EAA community.
-The job opportunities at these organisations could be evaluated separately, perhaps using this list or GFI’s Company Database as a starting point.
+The job opportunities at these organisations could be evaluated separately, perhaps using this list or this directory as a starting point.

 There are lots of other roles that relate to effective animal advocacy that are not at highly-focused nonprofits or at animal-free food technology companies.
 Examples include government and policy roles that affect farmed animals, animal welfare law roles, academic positions that have opportunities for effective animal advocacy research or research into animal-free food technologies, and high-paying jobs that enable people to donate lots of money to EAA nonprofits.
 Spot-checks of the roles available in these areas (perhaps evaluated separately) could be useful.